ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 # pcs resource clear pgsql-ha
 ```

 Minor upgrade is finished.
-Feel free to move your master back to `srv1` if you
+Feel free to move your primary back to `srv1` if you
 really need it.